 Second, people not only observe others and draw conclusions about them, but they also react to the expressions they observe.
 One such reaction is emotional mimicry, the imitation of the emotional expression of others.
 Emotional mimicry plays an important role in fostering smooth and pleasant interactions, but it also depends on an initial positive affiliative attitude.
 Together these two processes explain whether and how well we interact with the people we encounter.
 This research has important implications for, amongst others, intergroup relations and cross-cultural communication.

->

-> Recently addressed research questions focus on the interaction of these two processes interact, that is, on the top-down influence of person perception processes on emotional mimicry.
+More recently my research focusses on the interaction of these two processes, that is, on the top-down influence of person perception processes on emotional mimicry.
 We further strive to explicitly address the role or situational and social context information on this interaction.
 Related research focuses on the role of emotion regulation to conform to social norms at the workplace (i.e. service with a smile) and in social interactions in general.

->

-> Department of Psychology
+Department of Psychology

 Ursula.Hess at hu-berlin.de